K’taka polls: Will scientist-turned-AAP leader be able to defeat Jagadish Shettar in his home turf?

 The twin cities of Hubli-Dharwad, considered to be the second-largest conurbation in Karnataka after Bengaluru, today is reeling under severe water scarcity, lack of garbage disposal system, massive traffic congestion, lack of green cover and depleting lakes, to name a few problems.

-The main grouse of the 2.3 lakh voting population of the constituency is that they have to wait for 10 days to get supply water, garbage is strewn all over places and the promised multi-crore Hubli-Dharwad Bus Rapid Transit System is still waiting for completion.
+The main grouses of the 2.3 lakh voting population of the constituency are that they get water supply only once in 10 days, garbage is strewn all over places and the promised multi-crore Hubli-Dharwad Bus Rapid Transit System is still waiting for completion.

 "The pride of North Karnataka, Hubli-Dharwad, has been left abandoned by Shettar.
 He is answerable to our problems.
 Unfortunately, he is making tall claims that his constituency has 24X7 water supply and all, which are big lies," said retired government employee Somnath BR, who clarified that he owes allegiance to no political party.

 Since the BJP has already sensed "anti-incumbency" wave against Shettar in his home turf, sources stated that the leader of the Opposition in Karnataka might not contest election from his "favourite" constituency as there is a lot of anger against him.
 "The party will soon announce the list of candidates for the upcoming elections.
 The first list is likely to have big names from the BJP.
-We will soon know where Shettar will contest polls," said a BJP leader from Bengaluru, who did not wish to be named.
+We will soon know from where Shettar will contest polls," said a BJP leader from Bengaluru, who did not wish to be named.

 The Congress too is toying with the idea of fielding a strong leader against Shettar from the constituency.
 So, thus Nargund, has an edge over his opponents in his debut election?